 On the rear panel, we have both balanced XLR and TRS inputs to feed audio through, and a corresponding sensitivity switch to toggle between +4 dBu and -10 dBv.
 We have a volume knob going from 1-10, although the exact dB points are not specified.

 JBL has also included two switches to control boundary EQ (-3 dB, -1.5 dB, 0 dB) and a HF trim (-2 db, 0 db, and +2 dB).
-Next to these switches is a graph that JBL has included indicating exactly how the switches affect the monitors, which we felt was a nice touch.
+Next to these switches is a graph that JBL has included indicating exactly how the switches affect the monitors, which I felt was a nice touch.

 The speaker design places a lot of responsibility on the woofer which is somehow expected to play deeply, control the directivity of the mid ranges, and smoothly crossover to the tweeter.